Heat-health alert for East of England

 Why this matters

 People often aren’t aware of the process for moving from a private arrangement to Local Authority support.
-We want to make sure providers share the right information at the right time so that choices are sustainable and the person stays in control as much as possible to avoid possible challenge and distress later to adults and/or their representatives.
+We want to make sure care home providers share the right information at the right time with people, so that choices are sustainable and the person stays in control as much as possible; avoiding possible challenge and distress later for people and/or their representatives.

 Key points